tidepool-org/PyLoopKit/README.md

 ### To recreate the Virtual Environment
 1. This environment was developed with Anaconda.
 You'll need to install [Miniconda](https://conda.io/miniconda.html) or [Anaconda](https://anaconda-installer.readthedocs.io/en/latest/) for your platform.
-2. In a terminal, navigate to the directory where the environment.yml is located (likely the PyLoopKit folder).
+2. In a terminal, navigate to the directory where the environment.yml is located (likely in PyLoopKit/pyloopkit folder).
 3. Run `conda env create`; this will download all of the package dependencies and install them in a virtual environment named py-loop.
 PLEASE NOTE: this may take up to 30 minutes to complete.